-- 5 convection scheme are currently underway.
-It is, however, encouraging that CAM5.5 is able to improve the diurnal cycle of precipitation over tropical land as this has been a longstanding bias in GCMs.
-Notably, this has been achieved without changing the deep convection scheme.
-Further improvements in the representation of the diurnal cycle of precipitation may be achieved by removing the conventional deep convection scheme and allowing CLUBB to also simulate this regime (Thayer-Calder et al., 2015). - 10 The sea surface temperature (SST) biases, computed relative to the pre-industrial HadISST observation estimates (Rayner et al., 2003), for the three models are shown in Fig. 8.
+The SST biases, computed relative to the pre-industrial HadISST observation estimates (Rayner et al., 2003), for the three models are shown in Fig. 8.
 Unlike other variables displayed in this section, which showed either an improved or static mean error and RMSE compared to the previous model iteration, the SST shows somewhat worsening error with each successive model iteration, with the difference in error from CESM-CAM5.3 to CESM-CAM5.5 being statistically significant.
-In a sense, this is not very surprising as the CAM5.3 configuration, which was used for the CESM large ensemble - 15 project, was well tuned to achieve very good SSTs.
-Improvements to the simulation of SSTs in NCARs next generation climate model are being investigated as the new ocean, land, and sea ice component models are being finalized and as final tunings to the model are iteratively performed.
+In a sense, this is not very surprising, as the CAM5.3 configuration, which was used for the CESM large ensemble project, was well tuned to achieve very good SSTs.
+Improvements to the simulation of SSTs in NCAR's next-generation climate model are being investigated as the new ocean, land, and sea-ice component models are being finalized and as final tunings to the model are iteratively performed.

-With the introduction of CAM5.4 physics, a cold bias becomes present in the north Pacific and especially the north Atlantic Oceans.
-Likely this is due to the new ice nucleation scheme and upgraded microphysics, which is responsible for greater

-- 20 amounts of low-level liquid cloud that is more reflective at these latitudes.
-This is also the case in the Southern Ocean, where the cold bias in CAM5.4 and CAM5.5 can be explained by introduction of clouds that are too reflective near 45°S. While biases in the midlatitude regions between CAM5.4 and CAM5.5 are very similar, differences do exist in the tropics and subtropics.
+With the introduction of CAM5.4 physics, a cold bias becomes present in the North Pacific and especially the North Atlantic Ocean.
+Likely this is due to the new ice nucleation scheme and upgraded microphysics, which is responsible for greater amounts of low-level liquid cloud that is more reflective at these latitudes.
+This is also the case in the Southern Ocean, where the cold bias in CAM5.4 and CAM5.5 can be explained by introduction of clouds that are too reflective near 45° S. While biases in the midlatitude regions between CAM5.4 and CAM5.5 are very similar, differences do exist in the tropics and subtropics.
 For example, CAM5.4 has a large positive SST bias in the southeastern tropical Pacific, which is ameliorated in CAM5.5 and one of the likely reasons for the reduced double ITCZ bias.
-Similar bias reductions are found in the tropical Atlantic Ocean. - 25 Not surprisingly, tropical SST biases in CAM5.5 are well correlated with the precipitation biases, namely over the tropical western Pacific and western Indian Oceans.
+Similar bias reductions are found in the tropical Atlantic Ocean.
+Not surprisingly, tropical SST biases in CAM5.5 are well correlated with the precipitation biases, namely over the tropical western Pacific and western Indian oceans.